CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 In groups of 3 – one person will play the role of Missy, one person will play her manager, and the third person will be the observer.

-Missy’s:  It’s after the meeting you are going to talk with your manager about what happened.
+Missy’s:  It’s after the meeting and you are going to talk with your manager about what happened.
 You want to practice doing this the right way – click back to previous slide for advice.

 Managers: You will play the role you think the manager might play – you can respond well, or poorly to Missy – the choice is yours.